 If you want to dodge the crowds on Diamond Beach and potentially have an entire beach to yourself, Suwehan Beach is definitely worth visiting.

-There’s a fairly challenging hike involved, making a day there packed with adventure.
 The water is also slightly calmer than at Diamond Beach, meaning it’s more likely that you might be able to wade in the shallows.

 Just like the collection of diamond-shaped rocks at Diamond Beach, Suwehan Beach has one pointed rock which juts out of the ocean just offshore.
 So, get your cameras ready.